 In June 2000, EPA published its proposal to revise the arsenic standard from 50 ppb to 5 ppb and requested comment on options of 3 ppb, 10 ppb, and 20 ppb.
-EPA stated that the proposal relied primarily on the NRC analysis and some recently published research, and that it would further assess arsenic's cancer risks before issuing the final rule.
+The EPA stated that the proposal relied primarily on the NRC analysis and some recently published research, and that it would further assess arsenic's cancer risks before issuing the final rule.
 As proposed, the standard would have applied only to community water systems.
 Non-transient, non-community water systems (e.g., schools with their own wells) would have been required only to monitor and then report if arsenic levels exceeded the standard.
-In the final rule, published on January 22, 2001 (66 FR 6976), EPA set the standard at 10 ppb and applied it to non-transient, non-community water systems, as well as community systems.3 EPA gave systems five years to comply (the maximum amount of time allowed under SDWA).
-EPA estimated that 3,000 (5.5%) of the 54,000 community water systems, would need to take measures to meet the standard.
+In the final rule, published on January 22, 2001 (66 FR 6976), the EPA set the standard at 10 ppb and applied it to non-transient, non-community water systems.
+The Agency gave the water utilities five years to comply (the maximum amount of time allowed under SDWA).
+The EPA estimated that 3,000 (5.5%) of the 54,000 community water systems, and 1,100 (5.5%) of the 20,000 non-transient, non-community water systems, would need to take measures to meet the standard.3

 Standard-Setting Process.
-In developing standards, EPA is required to set a maximum contaminant level goal (MCLG) at a level at which no known or anticipated adverse health effects occur and that allows an adequate margin of safety.
-(EPA sets the MCLG at zero for carcinogens [as it did for arsenic], unless a level exists below which no adverse health effects occur.)
-EPA must then set an enforceable standard, the MCL, as close to the MCLG as is "feasible" using the best technology, treatment, or other means available (taking costs into consideration).
-EPA's determination of whether a standard is "feasible" typically is based on costs to systems serving more than 50,000 people.
-Less than 2 % of community water systems (753 of the 54,352 systems) are this large, but they serve roughly 56% of all people served by community systems.4
+In developing standards under the Safe Drinking Water Act, the EPA is required to set a maximum contaminant level goal (MCLG) at a level at which no known or anticipated adverse health effects occur and that allows an adequate margin of safety.
+(The EPA sets the MCLG at zero for carcinogens [as it did for arsenic], unless a level exists below which no adverse health effects occur.)
+The EPA must then set an enforceable standard, the MCL, as close to the MCLG as is "feasible" using the best technology, treatment, or other means available (taking costs into consideration).4 EPA's determination of whether a standard is feasible typically has been based on costs to large water systems (serving more than 50,000 people).
+Less than 2% of community water systems (roughly 750 of 54,000 systems) are this large, but they serve roughly 56% of all people served by community systems.5